lsst-ts/observatory-ops-docs/index.rst

     Observing-Interface-Setup/index

-.. _Obs-Ops-Operational-Procedures-Tutorials:
+.. _Obs-Ops-Operational-Tutorials:

-Operational Procedures - System testing, deployment and upgrade
+System Testing, Deployments, and Upgrades
 ==================================================================

-Procedures for system testing, software build, deployment and upgrades at the summit and at TTS are compiled here (To eventually be displayed under https://obs-controls.lsst.io/)
+Procedures for system testing, software build, deployment and upgrades at the summit and at TTS are compiled here.
+(To eventually be displayed under https://obs-controls.lsst.io/)

 .. toctree::
     :maxdepth: 2
     :glob:
     :titlesonly:

-    Operational-Procedures-Tutorials/index
+    Operational-Tutorials/index